larrbo/odd-rocket/alpsie/readme.md

 alpsie
 ---

-An alps only blocked 12x4 (44 key) ortho with speaker support.
+An alps-only blocked 4x12 (44 key) ortho with piezo support.

 Designed by Odd Rocket.